Double Dragon II (Game Boy): Regional differences

 The Japanese version, Nekketsu Kōha Kunio-kun: Bangai Rantō Hen, was released on December 7, 1990.
-The Japanese version features completely different graphics (drawn in a style similar to Downtown Nekketsu Monogatari, the Japanese version of River City Ransom), music, plot, and characters (with Kunio and Riki being replaced by Billy and Jimmy in the export versions).
-While the play mechanics, level designs, and overall structure of the game are relatively unchanged, the Stage 8 boss (originally a sumo wrestler) was a given different attack patterns to better suit his new design as a ninja.
+The Japanese version features completely different graphics (drawn in a style similar to Downtown Nekketsu Monogatari, the Japanese version of River City Ransom), music, some plot from Double Dragon II, and characters (with Kunio and Riki being replaced by Billy and Jimmy in the export versions).
+While the play mechanics, level designs, and overall structure of the game are relatively unchanged, the Stage 8 boss (originally a sumo wrestler, a big muscle wrestler) was a given different attack patterns to better suit his new design as a ninja and a police.